 Is a background check taking too long?
 Incomplete or inaccurate request forms are the most common reasons behind answering the question, “How long does a background check take?”
 In particular, employers often need help to obtain applicants’ authorization, as federal law requires.
 In addition, most counties still need to entirely digitize their court records, requiring court clerks to perform manual searches.
 Depending on the county, these searches can require up to 30 days to complete.
 Applicants who have lived in multiple locations or had many jobs in the last ten years can expect background check delays, especially in another country.
 The time needed to complete an international background check varies considerably based on the degree of cooperation between the two countries.
 This type of background check takes at least four to five days, but it can take up to 20 days.

 How to Handle Delays

 If you have not received an update by the expected time, follow up with the recruiter for a background check taking long.
 The Fair Credit Reporting Act (FCRA) requires prospective employers to inform you of results from a credit check that could prevent them from hiring you.
 The Federal Trade Commission (FTC) recommends that employers provide this notification within five business days.
 This allows you to explain negative information, such as employment gaps and criminal records.

 Are There Ways to Speed Up a Background Check

 Instant background checks can significantly speed up the hiring process by allowing employers to search online databases.
 They can typically use these resources to search for criminal offenses, with almost instant results.
 KarmaCheck’s unique technology allows you to complete the background-checking process in under five minutes for the lowest price.
 Once you provide basic information, like the candidate’s email address and name, you’re all set.
 You can then review the applicant’s background details with a simple interface.

-Get started with performing fast background checks for your organization by using KarmaCheck today!
+Get started with performing fast background checks for your organization by contacting KarmaCheck today!